From quantum curves to topological string partition functions II

 \subsection{Fock-Goncharov coordinates}

 Fock-Goncharov coordinates are assigned to triangulations of the Riemann surface \cite{FG06}.
-In the case of Painlev\'e III we have a triangulation of the annulus with two irregular punctures characterized by a single Stokes sector each.
+In the case of Painlev\'e III we have a triangulation of the annulus with two irregular punctures characterized by a single Stokes sector each (see Section \ref{sec:exact-WKB} for the necessary background regarding Stokes graphs).
 Such a triangulation $T$ therefore has exactly one vertex $v_0$ at $z=0$ and one vertex $v_\infty$ at $z=\infty$.
 Two edges of $T$ correspond to boundary edges: one connects $v_0$ to itself encircling the singularity at $z=0$, the other one has a similar role at $v_\infty$.
 There are also two internal edges marked by letters $X$ and $Y$ in Figure \ref{fig:annulus-labels}.
 The Fock-Goncharov coordinate $X_e$ associated to an edge $e$ separating two triangles of an ideal triangulation is defined as the cross-ratio

 where $s_i$ are flat sections satisfying $(\partial_z-A(z))s_i(z)$ vanishing at the puncture representing the $i$-th corner of the quadrilateral formed by the two triangles, with corners labeled counter-clockwise starting from one of the ends of $e$.
 The cross-ratio \rf{eq:FG-cross-ratio} does not depend on the point where all sections $s_1,\dots,s_4$ appearing in \rf{eq:FG-cross-ratio} are evaluated.